Sahana-M/Object-Detection-using-Pytorch/README.md

 ### *The process goes like this*

-- here I am using pre-trained SSD neural network
+- here I am using pre-trained SSD (Single Shot multibox Detector)
 - Video will be broken down into frames
 - SSD will be run on each frame trying to detect an object
 - If the score of the returned detection tensor has a score of more than 0.6 then the object has been detected